tomuxmon/xml-mut/readme.md

 </Project>
 ```

-and would apply the mutation the result would be like below.
+And would apply the mutation the result would be like the below.

 ```xml
 <Project>